bztes/svelte-ds-validator/README.md

       },
       legal: {
         value: () => data.legal,
-        // overwrite equals-rule to provide a custom error message
+        // provide a custom error message
         rule: { ...equals(true), error: 'Legal rules have to be accepted' }, },
     },